uic-library/SQL-Intro/_episodes/04-Joins.md

 ### INNER JOIN:

-The INNER  JOINcombines  tables  and  returns  the  records  only  when  there  is  an  exact match between the columns on which the join is performed.
+The INNER  JOIN combines  tables  and  returns  the  records  only  when  there  is  an  exact match between the columns on which the join is performed.

 #### Syntax: